Metal Halide Lamps

 - The excitation level of the metal atoms must be lower than the average of the excitation level of mercury (about 7.8 eV).

-Why is there Reflective Coating at both ends of Metal Halide Arc Tube?The metal halide lamp has an arc tube of which the ends are taken to be treated with a reflective white coating that is used to redirect the energy back into the tube.
+Why is there Reflective Coating at both ends of Metal Halide Arc Tube?The metal halide lamp has an arc tube whose ends are taken to be treated with a reflective white coating that is used to redirect the energy back into the tube.
 A uniform temperature can be maintained over entire arc tube length due to short length.

 What are the Ratings of Metal Halide Lamp Available in the Market?